Saturday, January 18, 2014

 Mr. Nice Guy (or No More Mr. Nice Guy as I regularly mistakenly call it) is about Jackie (played by Jackie Chan-Wow, they really went out of their way to give his character an original name, didn't they!), a TV chef who gets embroiled in a gang's hunt for an incriminating tape that plucky journalist, Diana (Gabrielle Fitzpatrick) has filmed...

 Mr. Nice Guy is a cool action flick!
 The acting is all good.
-Jackie Chan is great as the hero, and Richard Norton is great as the villain.
+Jackie Chan is great as the hero, and Richard Norton is fun as the villain, even if his dialogue is pretty cheesy.

 The score is ok, though there's this clang music effect that's reused again and again and again!
 It's a neat bit of incidental music, but my God is it overused!